vscode-icons/vscode-icons/README.md

 ### State of the extension

-**Release 5.0.0 introduces the ability for users to customize the icons without having to inject anything into the `Visual Studio Code's code`.**
+**Release 5.0.0 introduces the ability for users to customize the icons without having to inject anything into the `Visual Studio Code`'s code.**

 This is a huge step again to allow the users to fully customize how the icons look like and how they can be associated to any extension at will.